 Tougher cuts of beef need a strong marinade and time for it to work.
-Tender cuts of beef may not need to be marinated for tenderness but the flavor and healthy benefits are still there (see Marinades).
+Tender cuts of beef may not need to be marinated for tenderness but the flavor and health benefits are still there.
 Plan on about 1/4 cup of marinade per pound of beef.
 This is a general rule and largely depends on what you are putting the beef and marinade into.
-I like 1 gallon Ziptop bags for marinating but larger cuts may need to be placed in a large container.
+I like 1-gallon Ziptop bags for marinating but larger cuts may need to be placed in a large container.

 Since many marinades, at least the ones that work, contain an acid, any container used to marinating must not be metal.
 Acids react with metal with will cause an undesirable flavor.
 Make sure that you turn the beef periodically so that the marinade has equal access to all sides.

 For the sake of this chart, steaks have a thickness of 1-inch and roasts are thicker than 2-inches.
 If you have a cut of beef somewhere in between, average the times.
 Even short marinating times will work.
 Marinades won't turn a tough cut into something fantastic, but they add loads of flavor.